dustnhgstrm/week3recap/README.md

 ### Git Hub
 ---
+###### Some Github commands
-- git clone
+- git clone : downloads the referenced repository on the github website to your computer.
-- git add
+- git add : allows you to reconcile changes made to files prior to git push.
-- git commit (comments)
+- git commit -m "comments here plz" : track changes made to files with comments
-- git push
+- git push : sends files that have been edited on your computer to the hub.
-- git pull
+- git pull : pulls files on the hub to your computer.
+Always git pull

+  **Github allows many people to access and work on the same project at the same time.**

 ### JavaScript
 - console.log